-What is dental bonding?
+What is Dental Bonding?

-Dental bonding uses a plastic-like material called resin to address a number of dental conditions.
-From larger cavities needing fillings, to fixing the appearance of crooked teeth, and even correcting gaps, bonding can replace more expensive treatments like veneers and improve the look of other treatments.
+The popular use for this dental treatment is to improve the appearance of a discolored or chipped tooth.
+Additional uses include larger cavities needing fillings, to fixing the appearance of crooked teeth, and even correcting gaps.
+Tooth bonding can replace more expensive treatments like porcelain veneers and improve the look of other treatments.

-What is bonding used to treat?
+What is tooth bonding used to treat?

-Bonding is used for a variety of dental problems:
+Tooth bonding is used for a variety of dental problems:

-- It helps restore decayed teeth.
+- Helps restore decayed teeth.

-- It permanently fills in gaps between teeth.
+- Permanently fills in gaps between teeth.

-- It brightens heavily discolored teeth.
+- Brightens heavily discolored teeth.

-- It replaces certain types of fillings.
+- Replaces certain types of fillings.

 - It helps to protect the teeth when gums recede.

-- It can improve the symmetry of the teeth.
+- Improve the symmetry of the teeth.

-- It can be used to hold veneers and crowns.
+- Help hold veneers and crowns.

 Benefits of Dental Bonding